quarkusio/quarkus-quickstarts/README.md

 * [Using Vert.x Redis Client](./redis-quickstart): Demonstrate how to use Vert.x Redis Client

+* [Google Cloud Functions](./google-cloud-functions-quickstart): How to create Google Cloud Functions

 There is documentation published at <https://quarkus.io> (docs' [sources are here](https://github.com/quarkusio/quarkus/tree/master/docs/src/main/asciidoc)).